mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_are_mono_and_xamarin.md

 ### P/Invoke

 One of the areas that developers need to be aware of is any .NET code that uses P/invoke may experience problems when running on Mac.
 P/invoke is a technique to call unmanaged native functions from .NET code.
-The feature is available on OS X/mono, but developers need to make sure that the P/invoke calls are calling native code written for OS X and not for Windows.
+The feature is available on macOS/mono, but developers need to make sure that the P/invoke calls are calling native code written for macOS and not for Windows.
 Many commercial .NET components use P/invoke so this is something we highly recommend you investigate.

 ### UI and Eto

 User interface is where developers typically run into trouble with platform specific dependencies and features.
 We use and support development of [Eto](https://github.com/picoe/Eto).
 Using Eto can make your plugin look and work as a native application on all platforms, using a single UI codebase.
 Eto ships with Rhino for Mac (and will ship with Rhino 6 for Windows).
-Eto has an easy to use API and uses native toolkits, abstracting the platform-specific implementations for [WinForms](https://en.wikipedia.org/wiki/Windows_Forms) (GDI and Direct2D), [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation), and [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) (on OS X).
+Eto has an easy to use API and uses native toolkits, abstracting the platform-specific implementations for [WinForms](https://en.wikipedia.org/wiki/Windows_Forms) (GDI and Direct2D), [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation), and [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) (on macOS).
 Though Eto is powerful, it has a shallow learning curve and we're confident you will be hooked as quickly as we were.

 ---